sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 Unrecognized field types use a safe text fallback.

 All field metadata must be serializable because the normalized contract is sent to the Bridge client.
 Functions, symbols, cyclic objects, and secrets are rejected or must remain outside the contract.

+The optional `component` field value names a component registered in Slipway's Bridge field registry.
+A registration may provide separate `form`, `list`, and `show` components.
+The target application's contract carries only the safe component name, never executable UI code.

 ## Primary keys